frequently asked questions

 Having a birth supporter have many benefits, like an all in all improved birth experience, with less interventions, and improved bonding with baby.

-Whatever your circumstances may be, having a birth supporter who can provide one-to-one support for you can be helpful, whether it being emotional or physical.
 A doula can help you advocate for yourself in any birth scenario, providing a wealth of experience as well as a safe space for you and any birth partner.

-For birth support the fee (or part of the fee where services are combined) will be reimbursed should unforeseen circumstances on the part of the doula prevent me (or my named back up if it is the case) from being present at the birth in the time period inclusive of the “on call” dates.
+• For birth support the fee (or part of the fee where services are combined) will be reimbursed should unforeseen circumstances on the part of the doula prevent me (or my named back up if it is the case) from being present at the birth in the time period inclusive of the “on call” dates.
 If the doula is not given sufficient notice to attend, the fee remains payable in full but 2 compensatory postnatal visits (3 hours each) will be offered.

 For postnatal support bookings I require 7 full days’ notice for cancellations/amendments, after which, no refund will be given.